DaniilJechev/SearchEnigne/README.md

 This window presents useful information for users:
 1. Indicators of start and end of the process with appropriate time.
 2. Alerts which report to user about problems during the searching process.
-3. The result duration of searching process.
+3. The result duration of the searching process.

 And as a `Answer window` this is a _read-only_ window.